alipay/agentUniverse/docs/guidebook/en/8_1_1_data_autonomous_agent.md

 As shown in the figure below:
 - Line Name: Includes two types, such as `Queryset Turn x` representing the evaluation dataset generated in the x-th round based on the queryset, and `Turn Avg Score` representing the average score of multiple rounds and dimensions.
-- Overall Avg Score: The sum of the comprehensive scores of all data in a single round of the dataset / the amount of data in the dataset (full score is 5, score range 0-5).
+- Overall Avg Score: The sum of the overall scores of all data in a single round of the dataset / the amount of data in the dataset (full score is 5, score range 0-5).
 - Relevance Avg Score: The sum of the relevance scores of all data in a single round of the dataset / the amount of data in the dataset (full score is 5, score range 0-5).
 - More dimensions Avg Score: similar to the Relevance dimension.